 Alexander Nemerov is the Carl and Marilyn Thoma Provostial Professor in the Arts and Humanities and Chair of the Department of Art and Art History at Stanford University.

-Free and open to the public.
-RSVP by registration HERE.
+Seating is limited.
+Free and open to the public with advance registration through Eventbrite.

 Image: Hostiles (2017).
 Entertainment Studios Motion Pictures/Photofest.